jcouto/labcams/README.md

 **Please drop me a line for feedback and acknowledge if you use labcams in your work.**

+## Debugging:

+### FFMPEG recordings with (realtime) nvidia encoding.

+To do this you need to have a version of ffmpeg compile with NVENC.

+If you have the error:

+   ``Unrecognized option 'cq:v'.``

+Make sure you have the version with NVENC, check with ``which ffmpeg`` which version is running

 Joao Couto - jpcouto@gmail.com

 May 2017